IIT Roorkee: Academics

 IIT Roorkee offers academic programmes in Engineering, Technology, Applied Sciences, and Management.
-It runs eleven undergraduate (UG), one integrated dual degree, sixty one postgraduate (PG) and several doctoral programmes.
+It has eleven undergraduate (UG), one integrated dual degree, sixty one postgraduate (PG) and several doctoral programmes.

 The institute admits students to B.Tech., B.Arch. and integrated M.Sc. integrated M.Tech courses through the Joint Entrance Examination (JEE) conducted at centers all over India.
 Before being converted into an IIT, the university selected students through the Roorkee Entrance Exam (REE) conducted on an All-India level.
 The selectivity of REE was close to 0.25%.
 After IIT-JEE, it was considered to be the second toughest engineering entrance examination in India.
 Admission to PG programmes in engineering and architecture is on the basis of GATE score and/or a written test and interview.
 For PG programmes in fundamental sciences admission is based on the Joint Admission Test (JAM).

 Along with the engineering courses, the institute offers a two-year residential MBA program for which the admissions, starting from 2011, will be done on the basis of Common Admission Test, thus replacing Joint Management Entrance Test (JMET) previously conducted by the IITs.
 The institute also offered an interdisciplinary program in computer applications leading to a degree in Master of computer applications (MCA).
 The MCA program was a three-year course and admission for the course was through JAM.
 This programme has been discontinued.

 According to statistics published by institute in 2007–08 4137 students were enrolled in the institute across all programs.
 The student-to-academic-staff ratio was 2.6:1 and that of UG/PG students was 1.4:1.

 Rankings

-Internationally, IIT Roorkee was ranked 369 in the QS World University Rankings of 2023 and 114 in Asia.
+Internationally, IIT Roorkee was ranked 369 in the QS World University Rankings 2023 and 114 in Asia, and is ranked 335 in the 2025 edition.
 It was ranked 701–800 in the Academic Ranking of World Universities of 2022.